msv-lab/llm-play/README.md

 # llm-play

 llm-play is a tool for UNIX environments that automates querying multiple LLMs using multiple prompts and generating multiple responses.
-Then, it helps extracting answers from these responses, partitioning the answers into equivalence classes, and running simple experimental workflows.
-Finally, it saves results in a filesystem tree, CSV or JSON files.
+It helps extracting answers from these responses, partitioning the answers into equivalence classes, and running simple experimental pipelines.
+It can save results in a filesystem tree, CSV or JSON files.

 ## Installation & Setup